 he 1971 model year was the Cyclone’s last, as the muscle car wars wound down.
 With few changes from 1970, the Cyclone was absorbed into the Mercury Montego line, and only 444 Montego Cyclones were sold, along with 2,287 Cyclone GTs and 353 Cyclone Spoilers.
 Engine options ranged from the 210-hp, 302-cid V-8, all the way to the fire-breathing 370-hp, 429-cid Cobra-Jet V-8, to which a Ram-Air package could be added.

 Mercury Cyclones occupy an interesting niche in the muscle car world, along with Oldsmobile W-30s and Buick GSX Stage Is.
 The car is a fantastic expression of American muscle, albeit one from a mid-level, luxury-oriented nameplate.
 As a result, the Cyclone is mostly overshadowed by the Ford Mustang and Torino.
 The Cyclone’s sleeper status makes it a great value, and most cars remain within reach of any buyer.
 As with any muscle car of the era, the importance of documentation in terms of market price rises exponentially as the car’s horsepower ratings climb.

 ONLY 444 OF THESE VEHICLE PRODUCED!!
-FORD 9" REAR ENDPLUS up to $2,000 reconditioning fees on qualifying vehicles.
+FORD 9" REAR ENDPrice plus $2,000 reconditioning fees on all qualifying vehicles.
 Sales tax, in your County, title, and tags not included in vehicle prices shown and must be paid by the purchaser.
 While great effort is made to ensure the accuracy of the information on this site, errors do occur.
+Please confirm availability of vehicle.
 So please verify information with a custom service representative.
 This is easily done calling us or visiting us at the dealership.

 Please visit safercar.org to verify if this car has any open recalls.